Snesnopic/obsidian-vault/Advanced Programming.md

 - **Desugaring:** Ask AI to "desugar" high-level syntax (e.g., `lock` or `await`) into its low-level semantic equivalent (e.g., State Machines or Monitor calls) to understand the implementation.

 - **Architectural Analysis:** Use AI to reason about the structure of a codebase, identifying potential vulnerabilities or design patterns.

+### 2.4 Probabilistic Generation & Temperature
+LLMs are non-deterministic.
+They generate tokens based on probability distributions.
+* **Temperature:** A hyperparameter controlling randomness.
+    * *Low ($\approx 0$):* Deterministic, safer for code syntax.
+    * *High ($> 1$):* Creative, high variance, risk of hallucinations.
+* **Implication:** The same prompt can yield correct code once and buggy code the next.
+Verification is mandatory.

+### 2.5 The "Human in the Loop" Philosophy
+* **Responsibility:** The central thesis of the course is that the programmer shifts from being a *writer* to an *auditor*.
+You are responsible for the code's behavior, security, and correctness, regardless of whether you or an AI wrote it.
+* **The "Turing Prophecy":** Alan Turing predicted machines would eventually generate their own instruction tables.
+We are living this shift.

 ---